jwhupup/play-ui/README.md

 ## Why

-The starting point of this project is for personal learning.
+The starting point of this project is personal learning, but not limited to it.
 I will also start other interesting projects in the future.
 If you like, welcome to join us.
 Let's explore various interesting technologies together.

+## TODO

+- Chinese documents
+- New components
+- CDN
+- Playground

 ## Features